-Whether you’re celebrating your first wedding anniversary together or you’ve spent decades as a married couple, each anniversary is an important milestone.
+What’s more exciting than to look for the 20th wedding anniversary gift ideas?
+You’re celebrating your 20th milestone and we present you our 7 wedding anniversary ideas!
+Each anniversary is an important milestone.
 While the wedding is a huge occasion, it can often pass by in a blur and you find yourself forgetting those little details that really made it perfect for you as a couple, so why not bring those memories back to life by reliving that big day with our 7 wedding anniversary ideas.

 Weddings are made up of so many different aspects that there is a huge range of things you can do to bring back those moments and wedding anniversary meanings.
 If you’re looking for ways to give your modern wedding anniversary plans a twist that’s tied to the moment you said, ‘I do’, we’ve got seven great ideas to get you started.

 1. Look back through albums and replay the video

 One of the easiest ways to bring back the wedding vibes is to look through your album or spend some time together watching the wedding video if you have one.
 It’ll act as a spark for all those memories that you’d forgotten about while giving you plenty to chat and reminisce about.
 If you’re feeling creative, you could even try giving the trend for recreating your photos a go.
 The end results will show how far you’ve come as a couple and you can incorporate children, friends, or pets that have joined the family since.
 Displayed side by side, they’ll give a quick snapshot of your relationships.

 2. Get out the wedding items you’ve kept